 I know many people are interested in going vegan but the transition to a vegan diet is daunting.
 I get it!
 It took me over 1 month after deciding to make the transition to fully take on this new lifestyle.
 My tips: take your time, do your research, buy some cookbooks, and follow these 8 steps on going vegan for good.

 Depending on where you live, eating out can be difficult but it doesn't have to be!
 A few things to keep in mind when you're going out.

 Take a look at the menu ahead of time

 I live in one of the most vegan-friendly cities in the world and I still will often look at the menu online before I go out to a restaurant.
 If a restaurant does not have any clearly marked vegan options, familiarizing yourself with the menu make help you make the needed substitutions for a good vegan meal.

 Especially when you are eating out at an upscale restaurant, I've often found that if you call ahead of time, the chef will be happy to prepare you a vegan meal.
 Dietary restrictions are very common now and typically chefs are used to working around those needs.

 Research the vegan-friendly restaurants

 So many good things!
-After eliminating meat, dairy, and eggs from one’s diets, you might be amazed to discover all the incredible vegetables, fruit, legumes, grains, seeds, and superfoods available.
-I’ve heard many people say (including myself) that when they transitioned to veganism, they had more food options than ever before!
-Want to know what a typical week in the life of this vegan looks like?
-Check it out.
-And make sure to check out how I stock my vegan pantry.
+After eliminating meat, dairy, and eggs from one's diets, you might be amazed to discover all the incredible vegetables, fruit, legumes, grains, seeds, and superfoods available.
+I've heard many people say (including myself) that when they transitioned to veganism, they had more food options than ever before!
+Want to know how to eat?
+Make sure to check out how I stock my vegan pantry.